suryan28/-Customer-Support-Chatbot/README.md

 ## Introduction

 This is a **FastAPI-based Customer Support Chatbot** that assists users with predefined FAQs and instructions.
 It leverages **OpenAI's API** to generate AI-powered responses.
+If the user is not satisfied with the response, the bot can also open a ticket in Zoho for further assistance.

 ## Features